OguzKaanImamoglu/hospital-system/readme.md

 ### Aggregation Job

-A scheduled job (e.g., cron job or using a tool like Apache Airflow) is set up to run at the end of each month.
+A scheduled job (e.g., cron job) is set up to run at the end of each month.
 This job calculates the necessary statistics and populates the summary table with the pre-aggregated data.

 ## 3. Real-Time Query